 Yolanda Ren (b.
-2002) is a Chinese Canadian multidisciplinary artist currently based in Toronto.
-She completed her BA in 2025 at the University of Toronto, Canada, specializing in Philosophy with a minor in Visual Studies.
+2002, she/her) is an emerging multidisciplinary artist based in Toronto.
+She completed her BA in 2025 at the University of Toronto, Canada, specializing in Philosophy with a minor in Visual Studies, and will begin her MFA at the School of Art Institute Chicago in Fall 2026.
 Her practice uses installations and performances, with emphasis on interactivity, to depict systemic alienation under neoliberal capitalism, and consequently exploring new possibilities for human connection and collective experience.

 A major theme that underlies all her works concerns critiquing the systematic alienation inherent in neoliberal capitalism, i.e., how human relations are reduced to commodified exchanges and therefore alienates us.
 These fields/spaces that she creates and frames as artworks are meant to be temporary gaps within the frame of society, something resembling a community or a “micro-utopia”, where aspects of society from which she feels alienated in the current capitalist world are brought forward and critiqued/challenged by participants, potentially co-constructing unconventional modes of interaction among themselves.
 These spaces both deconstruct how societal power structures affect human bonds, and propose decentralized interaction as an alternative, emphasizing collective experience beyond capitalist frameworks.